Posts in Review

 Read More

-Heroes: The best kind of Wuxia Hero
+The best kind of Wuxia Heroes

 Heroes is one of the better Wuxia dramas I've seen recently.
 Visually well done, the actors convincingly pulled off the martial arts choreography.
 Some unevenness in the storytelling does not take away from its strengths.
 The main protagonist is a great, classic hero of the Wuxia genre — pure, selfless, moral and righteous— and he is supported by an ensemble cast of compelling characters.